skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 ### Initiating manual backup

-Now you can initiate a manual backup from the CLI.
+Now you can initiate a manual backup from the CLI, specifying the schedule you wish to use.

 ``` bash
 bpbackup -i -p ${policy} -s weekly
 ```

-There are many CLI commands that are required to create a fully functional policy, and it's beyond the scope of this document to document all the possible options we might use.
-Instead, I've documented how I've setup all the policies by default, with sections to cover off each of the different Skybet Retention Classes.
-For anything outside this scope, the reader is invited to RTFM.
+# Conclusion

-# Wrapping Up
+This is just an example of what can be achieved by scripting NetBackup.
+There are many enhancements that could be made using the CLI tools that NetBackup provides.
+We have also scripted the migration of production DBs from our legacy NetBackup platform to a new one and have used it multiple times successfully.

-some closing content will go here.
+I do actually have a script and a suite of shell functions that turn all the above into a one-liner with three options, but it's a bit dirty and kludgy and not really ready for publication!
+But I have used it to deploy most of our production VM backup policies, so it *does* work.